- Must visit

 Discover the best of Luxembourg — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Luxembourg trip today.

-Luxembourg is among Europe’s pricier destinations, especially for hotels and restaurants, though public transport is free nationwide.
+Luxembourg is pricey for hotels and dining, though public transport is free nationwide.
+Expect higher tourist costs than nearby Belgium or Germany.

 Official public transport app